 II.
 Introduction

 The African country of Malawi experiences a seasonal rainy season stretching from October to April, which provides about 95% of its annual precipitation (Malawi Meteorological Services, 2006).
 In addition to this high seasonality, about 20% of Malawi’s land cover is comprised of surface water from Lake Malawi, one of the Great African Lakes (Balbo et al., 2013).
-These unique features contribute to a country-wide vulnerability to riverine floods and flash floods.
+These unique features contribute to a countrywide vulnerability to riverine floods and flash floods.
 In January 2015, extended periods of extreme rainfall caused a series of flood events throughout the Central and Southern Regions of Malawi, which resulted in the displacement of over 230,000 residents and led to 276 fatalities (Malawi Government, 2015).